 But then, in 1998, I went to college and everything changed.
 I went to the dark side.

 Specifically, my CS program had us use principally C and C++, generally in a Linux and Unix environment.
 We logged in to program on servers using Telnet in dark terminals.
 We had dark text editors.
 I came to associate programming with light text on black backgrounds.

 And I loved it back then, too.

 As a procrastinating college student, I worked disproportionately at night.
 I worked from dingy computer labs and dimly lit dorm rooms.
 All around me was quiet, and the dark theme proved perfectly complementary to my environment and my mindset.
 And I won’t lie.
-It probably fed some subconscious delusion of myself as a master hacker or something.
+It probably fed some subconscious delusion of myself as a guru hacker or something.

 Growing Up and Entering the Workforce: The Darkness Continues

 It wasn’t hard to bring my preference along for the ride as I entered the professional workforce.
 I traded college computer labs and C/C++ for a bunker-like office and, well, also C/C++.
 That’s because I was working on Linux kernel modules and device drivers, meaning my preferred tools didn’t change by much.
 I used terminals, dark shell windows, and editors like XEmacs that had easy dark configuration options.